-"I'm learning that tourism touches almost all corners of our society, and there is a remarkable team of professionals with diverse backgrounds working to shape the world my children will inherit.
+"I used to think I was an outsider to the tourism industry.
+I'm learning, however, that tourism touches almost all corners of our society and there is a remarkable team of professionals with diverse backgrounds working to shape the world my children will inherit.
 Yes, tourism is a world builder - especially as the industry continues to shift from destination marketing to destination management."